hujanais/hello-microservices/README.md

-## A PRACTICAL WALKTHROUGH OF USING AND DEPLOYING MICROSERVICES
+## A PRACTICAL WALKTHROUGH OF USING AND DEPLOYING MICROSERVICES WITH DOCKER
 Act 1 of 3 [The setup]

 ### Introduction